Leanne McCormack Jewellery

 if you would like to discuss a commission.

 You can also follow my Instagram, message me there and I will get back to you promptly, at www.Instagram.com/leannermcc

 Craft NI Gallery, Royal Avenue, Belfast.

 Refound@On The Square, 17 Heron Road, Belfast.

-The ‘Renewed Beetle’, collection is now available to purchase in Craft NI, Royal Avenue, Belfast.
+My enamelled insect collection is also now available to purchase in Craft NI Gallery, Royal Avenue, Belfast.